Due to Covid-19 students should refer to the module Blackboard pages for assessment details

-3. Present, interpret and analyse soil and sediment chemical data.
+2. Present, interpret and analyse soil and sediment chemical date.

-This module will be delivered through a combination of lectures and field- and laboratory-based sessions.
-Themes include designing appropriate sampling strategies and using a range of techniques for analysing soil and sediment.
-These will include determination of soil nutrients, pH, organic matter and trace elements.
+This module will be delivered through a combination of lectures and laboratory-based sessions.
+Themes include using a range of techniques for analysing soil, water and air.
+These will include determination of chemical composition, pH and organic matter content.

 The chemical analysis of Earth’s materials (particularly soil and sediment) is one of the most important skills for a wide variety of geographical applications.
 The quality of these materials often determines the ability of societies to maintain sustainable food and water resources and can impact the viability of terrestrial and aquatic ecosystems.
 However, these materials can often be significantly impacted by organic and inorganic pollutants.
 This module is designed to develop the practical skills required to undertake these analyses and to enable students to pursue independent projects on environmental chemistry for their dissertations.